Ferlab-Ste-Justine/ferio/README.md

 - **binaries_dir**: Directory where ferio will download minio binaries
 - **host**: Unique host entry of the node ferio runs on.
 If empty, the os hostname will be used
 - **log_level**: Cutoff level of logging to show.
 Can be debug, info, warning or error
+- **minio_services**: Array on minio services to manage on each node.
+For a single tenant setup, there can be a single entry.
+Omitting this field will result in a single entry with the **name** of **minio.service**, **env_path** of **/etc/minio/env** and **tenant_name** being empty.
+This corresponds to how ferio behaved before multi-tenancy was introduced and should be compatible with older setups.
+Otherwise, each entry should have the following fields:
+  - **name**: Name of the service's systemd unit.
+Note that if **.service** is not a suffix for the name, it ferio will append it to the inputed value.
+  - **tenant_name**: Name of the service's tenant which will be matched with the identical `pools[..].tenants[..].name` value in the ferio pools etcd key to figure out how to configure the volume pools for the minio service.
+  - **env_path**: Path to the file containing minio environment variables.
+The file should contain an environment variable called **MINIO_OPTS** that should contain all command line arguments to pass to the **minio server** command.
+The file should not contain the **MINIO_VOLUMES** environment variable as ferio will manage this variable itself based on the configuration it reads from etcd.
 - **etcd**: Parameters for the etcd connection.
 It takes the parameters listed below...
   - **config_prefix**: Key prefix to use for the externally updated minio configuration
   - **workspace_prefix**: Key prefix to use as an internal workspace for update synchronization between ferio instances across nodes